Pano Qirko: International career

-Albania U16
+Youth

-He participated with Albania national under-16 football team in the UEFA Development Tournament 2015 and played 2 matches under coach Alban Bushi, against Montenegro U16 on 2 May 2015 in a 3–1 win and kept a clean sheet a day later against Armenia U16.
+He participated with Albania national under-16 football team in the 2015 UEFA Development Tournament and played 2 matches under coach Alban Bushi, against Montenegro U16 on 2 May 2015 in a 3–1 win and kept a clean sheet a day later against Armenia U16.
 Following a 1–0 victory against Cyprus U16 2 days later, Albania U16 won the tournament.

-Albania U17

 Qirko was called up to Albania national under-17 football team by coach Džemal Mustedanagić for a friendly tournament in Italy against Fasano, Frosinone & Italy B on match-dates 19–21 May 2015.

-Albania U19

 He was then called up at Albania national under-19 football team in the pre-eliminary squad by coach Arjan Bellaj to participate in the 2017 UEFA European Under-19 Championship qualification from 6–11 October 2016.

 Qirko was re-called to under-19 team by new coach Erjon Bogdani for a gathering in Durrës, Albania in April 2017 where they also played two friendly matches.
 He was called up also for the next gathering for a double Friendly match against Georgia U19 on 30 August & 1 September 2017.